Kellie Sloane

 Kellie was born in 1973 in the Barossa Valley, South Australia.

 Kellie holds a Bachelor of Arts from the University of South Australia, majoring in Journalism.
 She began her career in journalism as a broadcaster at the Australian Broadcasting Corporation in 1993, before becoming a lifestyle series reporter for both A Current Affair and Money at the Nine Network in 1997.
-During her 13 years at Nine, Kellie also hosted Nightline and acted as co-host of the Today show.
-In 2010, she became th...
+During her 13 years at Nine, Kellie also hosted Nightline and co-hosted the Today show.
+In 2010, she became the director...

 Unlock full biography